 Monterosso-Vernazza hiking trail

 The trail starts off with many-many steps.
 I read some suggestions to do it the other way round, but, in my opinion, it’s far better to climb up than down (easier on the knees).
 Anyway, once you pass the first ~500 steps, it gets more even with occasional ups and downs.
 The view is stunning all the way up!
-You will see wineries, wild flowers, olive trees and many lizards.
+You will see wineries, wild flowers, olive trees and many lizards such as those on Dragon Insight.

 The trail is rather narrow and you will see many people coming your way, so need to be extra careful.
 We didn’t see many railings and by the end of the hike your feet will be very tired and start to get wobbly.
 Good shoes are a must, although I did the whole hike in very light Sketchers.